Asymptotic pressure on some self-similar trees: Asymptotic pressure on restricted trees

 As before denote by $\lambda_k$ the maximal eigenvalue of the irreducible nonnegative matrix $R_k$ and by $r,l$ the associated right and left positive eigenvectors.
 To simplify the notation we suppress most of the dependence on $k$.
 By \cite{Seneta1981}*{Theorems 1.3 and 1.4, pp. 18 and 21} and \cite{LM}*{Exercise 4.5.14, p.
 134}, for each $i,j=1,\dots,d$ there is a unique integer $t(i,j) \in [0,p-1]$ such that \be (R^m)_{ij}>0 \quad\text{ implies } m \equiv t(i,j) \mod p, \text{ and, for all large enough } n, \en \be 0 < (R^{np+t(i,j)})_{ij}=(r_il_j + \epsilon_{ij}(n)) \lambda_k^{np+t(i,j)}, \en where each $\epsilon_{ij}(n)\to 0$ as $n \to \infty$.
 Thus the proof of Lemma \ref{lem:sizes} goes through as before. \end{proof}

 \begin{example} Let us see how this works for the generalized Fibonacci trees defined by the restriction matrices $R(k,r_k)$ of Example \ref{ex:restriction matrices} (2).
-For each $k \geq 1$ and $r_k \in [0,k-1]$ denote by $P^{(k)}$ the pressure on the (possibly) restricted tree shift determined by the tree restriction matrix $R_k=R(k,r_k)$ and the labeling matrix $A$.
-(If $r_k=0$, we have the full $k$-tree.)
-For each configuration $x \in X_A$ and $n \geq 0$ we can count on $L_n$ the number $u_n$ of ``free" vertices $g$ with index $x(g) \in \{1, \dots, k-r_k\}$ and the remaining $v_n$ of ``restricted" vertices.
-Then \be
+For each $k \geq 1$ and $r_k \in [0,k-1]$, assuming that $\log g$ is bounded, denote by $P^{(k)}$ the pressure on the (possibly) restricted tree shift determined by the tree restriction matrix $R_k=R(k,r_k)$ and the labeling matrix $A$ (the limit is known to exist by Theorem \ref{th:pressureexists}).
+If $r_k=0$, we have the full $k$-tree.\\